ANZ, Singapore's United Overseas eye Hong Kong's Wing Hang Bank - WSJ

-(Reuters) - Singapore’s United Overseas Bank Ltd (UOBH.SI) and Australia & New Zealand Banking Group Ltd (ANZ.AX) have shown interest in buying Hong Kong’s Wing Hang Bank Ltd 0302.HK, the Wall Street Journal said, citing people familiar with the matter.
+Sept 27 (Reuters) - Singapore’s United Overseas Bank Ltd and Australia & New Zealand Banking Group Ltd have shown interest in buying Hong Kong’s Wing Hang Bank Ltd , the Wall Street Journal said, citing people familiar with the matter.

 Wing Hang said last week it received preliminary offers from independent third parties to purchase shares in the bank, which has a market value of $3.3 billion.